edrlab/thorium-reader-doc/epub-doc/en/src/pages/102_windows_views_panels.md

 The <span class="ui_button">Table</span> mode presents the books like cards, keyboard tabulation will mode presents one book per line and allows to visualize a large number of informations usually available only in the Book information Panel.
-Keyboard tabulation will drive you thru all those details.
+Keyboard tabulation will drive you through all those details.